-It’s easy to make this DIY Spring Wreath so let’s walk through the steps I used to mine mine.
+It’s really easy to make this DIY Spring Wreath so let’s walk through the steps I used to mine mine.

 This post contains links to products, if you purchase something after clicking on my link I may earn a small commission (at no extra cost to you).